tizian/tonemapper/README.md

 ## Description

-Tone Mapper is a a small application to compare and apply various tone mapping operators.
+Tone Mapper is a a small application by Tizian Zeltner to compare and apply various tone mapping operators.
 It features an interactive preview and a simple GUI to tweak different parameters.

 It was written for the [Multimedia Communications](https://graphics.ethz.ch/teaching/mmcom15/home.php) course at ETH Zürich (Fall Semester 2015).

+## About this fork

+I've added the Gran Turismo operator, and updated the dependencies to make it easy to compile and run.

-Available operators:
+## Available operators:
 * **Linear** - Gamma correction only
 * **sRGB** - Conversion to the sRGB color space
 * **Reinhard** - From ["Photographic Tone Reproduction for Digital Images"](http://www.cmap.polytechnique.fr/~peyre/cours/x2005signal/hdr_photographic.pdf) by Reinhard et al. 2002